 12. Sleep earlier

-This one also goes without saying — a good amount of sleep helps your mind and body recover exceptionally better.
+This one also goes without saying.
+A good amount of sleep helps your mind and body recover exceptionally better on a daily basis.
 It allows you to perform at your optimum level whether physically, emotionally, or mentally.
-Sure, you can opt for energy drinks or caffeine but it's best to think of your body for long-term sustainability.
+Sure you can opt for energy drinks or caffeine but it's best to think of your body for long-term sustainability.

 Just as morning habits help us start the day off on the right foot, evening habits help us end the day on a high note.